 The NSHD asked participants to provide their county of residence.
 County indicators were matched to Federal Information Processing Standards (FIPS) codes and classified using the Office of Management and Budget's (OMB) ruralurban classification scheme.
-Specifically, OMB classifies counties as (1) metropolitan, if they are located within an urban core of 50,000 of more people, or are an outlying county with close economic ties to an urban core (2) micropolitan, if they are located within an urban core (2) micropolitan, if they are located within an urban core of at least 10,000 but < 50,000 people, and (3) non-core, all remaining counties (29).
+Specifically, OMB classifies counties as (1) metropolitan, if they are located within an urban core of 50,000 of more people, or are an outlying county with close economic ties to an urban core (2) micropolitan, if they are located within an urban core (3),000 people, and (3) non-core, all remaining counties (29).
 Both micropolitan and non-core counties are considered rural, but have unique characteristics related to health care access (30).